rtreffer/piccu/README.md

 `piccu` can be used to put these cloud-config files directly into an ubuntu image.

-**WARNING** cloud-config is not a safe way to stay secrets.
+**WARNING** cloud-config is not a safe way to store secrets.
 As such it might be preferable to write the image to memory or to disk directly. piccu injected cloud-config files are gzip encoded which obfuscate the payload.

 # Thanks